kubernetes/community/sig-service-catalog/charter.md

     fallback on majority vote.

 - Emeritus Chairs ([Inspired by the Helm Project](http://technosophos.com/2018/01/11/introducing-helm-emeritus-core-maintainers.html))
-  - A chair who step down MAY be given the title of Emeritus Chair.
+  - A chair who steps down may be given the title of Emeritus Chair.
 This title confers honor on the recipient and allows them to remain associated with the SIG in acknowledgement of their significant contributions.
   - Those who attain this title are no longer expected to attend the weekly meetings,